How to Get Grease Stains Out of Clothes

 1. Act Fast on Fresh Grease Stains

-If the stain is still fresh, here’s what you should do immediately:
+If the stain is still fresh, here’s what you should do immediately for quick methods to remove oil stains:

 Apply baking soda, talcum powder, or cornstarch directly on the stain.
-These powders absorb grease from clothes.
-Let it sit for 15-20 minutes before brushing it off gently.
+These powders absorb grease from clothes naturally.
+Let it sit for 15-20 minutes before brushing it off gently.✅ Dish Soap Treatment

 Check the clothing label first.
 If safe, wash the garment in the hottest water recommended for the fabric.
-Air dry-do not use the dryer until the stain is completely gone.
+This step is crucial if you’re trying to wash clothes with stubborn grease stains.
+Air dry—do not use the dryer until the stain is completely gone.

 How to Remove Set-In Grease Stains from Clothes